-The basics for how to have good sex, especially for having sex for the first time.
+The Bish guide to having good sex, especially for the first time.
 Talking and arousal are more important than positions and orgasms.

 If you are going to have vaginal or anal sex with toys*, fingers or penises, I think that you should know how to make it as pleasurable as possible as well as making it safe.

 Remember that if you are young, not in a relationship, not aware of how your body works or how to stay safe then please do other stuff instead or don’t do it at all.
 Also remember the legal age to have sex is 16 (which is the average age when people first do it).
 If you aren’t physically or emotionally ready to have sex, you might regret it.

 * Sex toys, not lego.

 First time sex can sometimes be a bit more difficult than you think.
 It can be over really quickly, or can take ages and get a bit tiring, it can be a bit painful (if you aren’t relaxed, turned on or moist) and it can be a bit embarrassing.
 This is why sex in a trusting relationship is often better because you can communicate more easily about what you want, but also you know that the other person cares about whether you like it.
 It can feel lovely and can make you feel very close to the other person.

 It’s important to take your time for first time sex, yes to ‘make it special’, but also to make sure that you both have enough time to get comfortable, get turned on and to actually enjoy it.
 Quickies can be fun, but probably not for first time sex.
 I know that young people don’t get that much private time where they can be alone, but try and give yourself a couple of hours.

 Find a Good Place To Have Sex